microsoft/Data-Science-For-Beginners/.github/ISSUE_TEMPLATE/review_checklist.md

 ---

-# This lesson has been reviwed and resolved of the following issues
+# This lesson has been reviewed and resolved of the following issues
 - [ ] Typos
 - [ ] Grammar errors
 - [ ] Missing links